codebytes/azure-resiliency/slides/Slides.md

 # Conclusion
 ## Strategic Approach for Reliability
 Achieving reliability in Azure workloads necessitates a strategic approach that aligns with best practices to ensure consistency and dependability.

-## Optimal Performance Enhancement
-Enhancing the performance of Azure workloads requires adherence to best practices and efficient strategies to achieve optimal results in cloud computing.

 ---